An Average Day

-Eventually, I get around to answering e-mails.
-I’ve blocked my computer’s Facebook Timeline with a Chrome extension, and I sometimes use an app called SelfControl to block all social media sites for a set amount of time.
-I aim to respond to messages within 24 hours, and if someone has purchased a score of mine through MusicSpoke, I send a quick thank-you.
+Eventually, I get around to answering emails.
+I left Facebook earlier this year, and I sometimes use an app called SelfControl to block other sites and social media for a set amount of time.
+I aim to respond to emails within 24 hours, and if someone has purchased a score of mine through Graphite, I send a quick thank-you.

-Around noon, the cat begins to meow at me until I feed him.
-I feed myself lunch, too, and I usually watch an episode of something on Netflix for 25-45 minutes while I eat.
+Around 1:30, my cats begin to meow at me until I feed them.
+I feed myself lunch, too, and either eat it with my husband—who also works from home—or watch an episode of something on Netflix for 25-45 minutes while I eat.

 For years, I wouldn’t admit to myself that I don’t love composing in the morning.
 There’s a general misconception that the most productive people wake up bursting with creative energy and run to the piano, or the easel, or whatever.
 For me, that’s not the case.
-My peak creative hours are around 1-4 p.m., and if I don’t have to teach in the evening, I’ll keep composing or until 6 or 7 p.m.
+My peak creative hours are around 1-4 p.m., and if I'm near a deadline, I’ll keep composing or until 6 or 7 p.m.
 Our bodies are primed to want to sleep in the evening; I think of my afternoon composing time the same way, only mine is a creative rhythm rather than a circadian one.

 If I’m nowhere near a deadline, I may only compose for one or two hours.
 If I’ve just finished a piece, I’ll take a week or two off of composing.
-If a deadline is looming and the piece still isn’t done, I may bolt straight out of bed to work all day.
-Either way, the afternoon is my sacred composing time.
+If a deadline is looming and a piece still isn’t done, I may bolt straight out of bed in the morning to work all day.

 I have wildly productive days and wildly unproductive ones.
 Sometimes I’ll spend an entire morning updating my website, sending emails, and signing contracts, and then I’ll compose for five hours in the afternoon.
 Other days, I sit around watching Netflix, berating myself for not getting more done.
-Last week, I had one day where I only wrote four measures of an orchestra piece that’s due in a month.
-Today, I sent e-mails in the morning, did a Skype rehearsal, made good progress on the orchestra piece in the afternoon, and worked on this article and another one in the evening.
+One day, I might only write four measures of a piece; the next, I might send e-mails in the morning, do a Skype rehearsal, make good progress on my piece in the afternoon, and then work on an article like this one in the evening.

 Often, even when I’ve had a very productive morning, I feel like I’ve wasted my day if I haven’t composed.
 The good news?
 Even a tiny bit of work is enough to make a day feel worthwhile.
-Even last week’s four-measure day counted as one where I technically composed, and four measures are better than none.
+Even that four-measure day counts as one where I've technically composed.
+Four measures are better than none.